drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ```

 ## Conclusion
 Java will never have the fastest start up times, but you can optimize quite a bit.
-Make sure your pick your frameworks carefully.
+Make sure you pick your dependencies & frameworks carefully.
 Tweak & experiment with memory settings depending on what your functions does.
 Default to Lambda's outside of a VPC, unless you really need it.
 When the highest start up performance is needed, be open to experiment with a different language like node.js.

 We haven't spoken about the AWS Lambda Custom Runtimes, but they open up some more possibilities to tweak the JVM settings or to deploy an experimental GraalVM native-image.
-In my next post I will experiment with a GraalVM native-image, see how the performance measures up and what limitations it has.
+In my next post I will do the same test with a GraalVM native-image, see how the performance measures up and what limitations it has.